tetradice/hyperapp-v2-basiclogger/README.md

             // - params.oldState
             // - params.newState
             // - params.changed    (true if prevState and nextState are different, false otherwise)
-            // - params.effects    (if no effect has occurred,, it is undefined)
+            // - params.effects    (if no effect has occurred, it is undefined)

             break;
     }